leandromoreira/ffmpeg-libav-tutorial/README.md

 ### FFmpeg libav architecture

 But before we start to code, let's learn how **FFmpeg libav architecture** works, how its components communicate with others.
-For instance, here's a diagram of a process of decoding a video.
+For instance, here's a diagram of the process of decoding a video.

 ![ffmpeg libav architecture - decoding process](/img/decoding.png)